While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

-A recent Gartner survey of CEOs ranked CHROs dead last in AI savviness among C-suite execs.
+A recent Gartner survey of CEOs ranked HR leaders dead last in AI savviness.
+Ouch.

-With this executive attention, HR practitioners need more than just enthusiasm.
-They need a practical roadmap for AI adoption.
+With this executive attention, you need more than just enthusiasm.
+You need a roadmap for AI adoption.

-If you don’t use AI regularly, this starter pack is for you.
-Even if you use it daily, you’ll find something here.
-We’ll cover everything from the risks of ChatGPT to selecting the right AI solution.
+If you don't use AI regularly, this starter pack is for you.
+Even if you use it daily, you'll find something here.
+We'll cover everything from the risks of ChatGPT to AI's practical use cases in compensation.

 Let’s dive in.